-Officer accused in black man’s death involved in 3 shootings
+Officer accused in black man’s death opened fire on 2 people

 Two years later, Chauvin shot Ira Latrell Toles as he was responding to a domestic dispute.

 According to a Pioneer Press account of the incident, a 911 operator received a call from an apartment and heard a woman yelling for someone to stop hitting her.
 Chauvin and another officer arrived just as Toles locked himself in the bathroom.
 Chauvin forced his way into the bathroom.
 Toles went for Chauvin’s gun and Chauvin shot him twice in the stomach.
-Toles survived and was charged with two counts of obstruction.
+Toles survived and was charged with two counts of felony obstruction.

+Toles told the Daily Beast that the mother of his child called police that night and he fled into the bathroom after officers broke down the apartment door.
+Chauvin then broke down the bathroom door and started to hit him without warning.
+He said he fought back in self-defense and was too disoriented to go for Chauvin’s gun.

+Toles said he ultimately pleaded guilty to a misdemeanor charge and still feels pain from the shooting.

+Online city records also show that 17 complaints have been filed against Chauvin.
+Sixteen complaints were closed with no discipline.
+The remaining complaint generated two letters of reprimand, with one apparently related to the use of a squad car dashboard camera.
+The records don’t include any details on the substance of the complaints.

-Chauvin was among a group of five officers in 2011 who chased down an American Indian, Leroy Martinez, in a housing complex after they spotted him running with a pistol.
+Chauvin also was among a group of five officers in 2011 who chased down an American Indian, Leroy Martinez, in a housing complex after they spotted him running with a pistol.
 One of the officers, Terry Nutter, shot Martinez in the torso.
 Martinez survived.
 All the officers were placed on leave but absolved of any wrongdoing, with Police Chief Timothy Dolan saying they acted “appropriately and courageously.”

-Online city records also show that 17 complaints have been filed against Chauvin, who was fired Tuesday along with the three other officers who were involved in Floyd’s arrest.
-Sixteen complaints were closed with no discipline.
-The remaining complaint generated two letters of reprimand.
-The records don’t include any details on the substance of the complaints.
+A much different side of Chauvin was portrayed in a 2018 newspaper profile of his wife, Kellie, a Laotian refugee who was seeking to become the first Hmong Mrs. Minnesota.
+She told the St. Paul Pioneer Press that they met when he dropped off a suspect at a Minneapolis hospital where she worked.

 Less is known about the other three officers involved in Floyd’s arrest.